visualdensity/firebaseui-jwt-grabber/README.md

 # FirebaseUI JWT Grabber

+**Note:** This tool is developed using LLM coding agents with Kimi K models.

 A minimal single-page tool for Firebase developers.
 Sign in with Google or Email/Password via FirebaseUI and instantly retrieve your Firebase ID token (JWT) to use in API testing tools like Postman or curl.

 No backend.
 No build step.
 One file.